Tapan-patel88/Cypress-Coding-Assignment/README.md

 - I have integrated Mocha HTML report with Cypress framework which will generate HTML report after every test run, and it will attach screenshot in the report whenever the test case fails.

-- For logs I have used cypress in-build command <font color="yellow">cy.log()</font> and also created a custom command to add Additional Test Context which can be used for debugging.Below custom command is included in commands.js
+- For logs I have used cypress in-build command <font color="yellow">cy.log()</font> and also created a custom command to add Additional Test Context in the HTML report which can help for debugging.
+Below addContext() custom command is added in commands.js
    - <font color="yellow"> Cypress.Commands.add('addContext', (context)=>{
     cy.once('test:after:run', (test) => addContext({ test }, context))
 }) </font>